Shopify/starter-theme/README.md

-# Shopify Starter Theme
+# Starter Theme

-> **Shopify Starter Theme and [Slate v1](https://github.com/Shopify/slate) are currently in beta!** You should expect potentially breaking changes between updates and more bugs than a finalized release.
+> **Starter Theme and [Slate v1](https://github.com/Shopify/slate) are currently in beta!** You should expect potentially breaking changes between updates and more bugs than a finalized release.
 Slate v1.0 has not yet been tested on Windows.

-The Starter Theme represents the Shopify Themes Team opinionated starting point for new a Slate theme project.
-It strives to include up-to-date best-practices and solutions that we have deemed needed for the majority of themes we build.
-It is a reflection of what’s possible when building a theme.
+Starter Theme represents the Shopify Themes Team's opinionated starting point for new Slate theme projects.
+It strives to include up-to-date best practices and solutions that we have deemed needed for the majority of themes we build.
+It is a reflection of what’s possible when building a theme!

+## Intentional lack of styles

+When launching Starter Theme for the first time, you may notice a lack of CSS styles.
+Is Starter Theme broken?
+Definitely not!
+Keep in mind this was done intentionally.
+Starter Theme is not a framework but rather a starting point for your project.
+It contains all the files the Shopify Themes team considers to be the bare essentials to building a Shopify theme.

+For templates and snippets, standard Liquid tags and logic have been included with little to no markup, classes, or other code that you will need to remove.
+The [`src/styles/theme.scss`](https://github.com/Shopify/starter-theme/blob/master/src/assets/styles/theme.scss) file contains extremely limited styling to not get in the way of developers' CSS preferences.
+The JavaScript files contain most of our [helper scripts](https://github.com/Shopify/theme-scripts/tree/master/packages) and [lazysizes](https://github.com/aFarkas/lazysizes) for responsive image lazy loading.

-## Getting Started
+## Getting started

-To get started with Shopify Starter Theme, run the following command in your terminal:
+To get started with Starter Theme, run the following command in your terminal:

 ```
 $ yarn create slate-theme my-new-theme